- Clinical science

 - Catheter-directed thrombolysis: The thrombolytic agent is administered directly at the site of obstruction via a venous catheter.

-- Compression therapy with bandages or stockings
+- Compression therapy with bandages or compression stockings

 - Early mobilization as early as tolerated, minimize bedrest.